 If this estimate turns out to be accurate, it would mean that Ceres contains more water than all the fresh water on Earth, which is supported by several observations made with the Keck telescope in 2002, as well as by complex evolutionary models.
 Moreover, studies have shown that a liquid water ocean under a thick layer of water ice may have persisted to present times.
 However, recent studies have suggested that Ceres could possibly have a small inner iron-rich core due to partial differentiation of the rocky fraction of its core.

 Studies based on Hubble Space Telescope-derived data have also revealed the presence of graphite, sulphur dioxide, and sulphur on Ceres’ surface.
 While the exact origins of these materials remain somewhat unclear, the presence of graphite is almost certainly the result of space weathering on some of Ceres’ older surfaces, while the latter two are volatile under Cerean conditions.
-As such, sulphur, and sulphurous compounds released by recent geological activity on the surface either would have escaped rapidly, or would have become trapped in cold spots on the asteroid.
+As such, sulphur, and sulphurous compounds released by recent geological activity on the surface either would have escaped rapidly, or would have become trapped in cold spots on the dwarf planet.

-In terms of surface features, the Dawn spacecraft found that, the asteroid’s surface is heavily cratered, although the total number of large impact craters was lower than was expected by most investigators.
+In terms of surface features, the Dawn spacecraft found that, the dwarf planet’s surface is heavily cratered, although the total number of large impact craters was lower than was expected by most investigators.
 However, a relatively large number of large craters have central pits, likely as the result of cryovolcanic or other geological process, while many other craters have prominent central peaks.
 Ceres also has one prominent mountain, a cryovolcanic structure named Ahuna Mons, which is estimated to be no more than a few hundred million years old, based on the relative absence of impact craters on the mountain.

 A recent computer simulation has also suggested that other ice volcanoes may have existed on Ceres at various times, but that these have become indistinguishable from the surrounding terrain through the process of viscous relaxation.
 In simple terms, this means that the surface of Ceres is partially viscous (fluid), and that fluid motions continually mould and shape the surface so that some features are destroyed while others are created.

 Surface temperatures on Ceres are relatively high.
 With the Sun at the zenith, the maximum surface temperature (based on Ceres’ position on 5 May 1991) was estimated be in the region of 235K (-38 °C, -36 °F).
-At this temperature, ice is unstable, which could explain the dark surface of the asteroid since minerals mixed into the ice would remain on the surface when the ice fraction sublimates.
+At this temperature, ice is unstable, which could explain the dark surface of the dwarf planet since minerals mixed into the ice would remain on the surface when the ice fraction sublimates.

 Based on data obtained from the Herschel Space Observatory in 2014, it appears that Ceres has a tenuous atmosphere consisting primarily of water vapor.
 The origin of the water vapor has been shown to derive from several localized sources of water vapor in mid-latitudes, that each releases about 3 kilograms of water second.